BuoyantIO/bb/building_blocks/README.md

           --fire-and-forget                      do not wait for a response when contacting downstream services.
           --grpc-downstream-server stringSlice   list of servers (hostname:port) to send messages to using gRPC, can be repeated
-          --grpc-server-port int                 port to bind a gRPC server to (default -1) --h1-downstream-server stringSlice     list of servers (hostname:port) to send messages to using HTTP 1.1, can be repeated
+          --grpc-server-port int                 port to bind a gRPC server to (default -1) --h1-downstream-server stringSlice     list of servers (protocol://hostname:port) to send messages to using HTTP 1.1, can be repeated
           --h1-server-port int                   port to bind a HTTP 1.1 server to (default -1) -h, --help                                 help for bb
           --id string                            identifier for this container